 When the speaker opts to deliver a sentence for the purpose of conveying information, the level of stress and emphasis employed therein must be sensitive to the audience and adept to the listeners in order for the speech to be considered exigent.

-The scholars of rhetoric have defined three levels with respect to the audience’s disposition.
+The scholars of Arabic Rhetoric have defined three levels with respect to the audience’s disposition.
 If the audience does not teeter towards believing a matter, nor do they vie to belie it, then the appropriate course of action is for the speaker to utilize no mechanism of stress and suffice with few words.
 If, however, the audience is in doubt of the truth of a matter and hesitant in accepting it, or the audience, in fact, vies to the matter’s contrary, then it is appropriate to utilize a single form of emphasis.
 And finally, if the audience denies the matter altogether, it is appropriate to utilize emphasis tantamount to the listeners’ level of denial.

 the type of predication issued with no strong affirmation nor any significant denial of the matter the type of predication issued with doubt of the matter and possibly some inclination towards its contrary predication issued with denial and rejection of the matter